ro5han/kubernetes-ingress/docs/content/installation/integrations/f5-ingresslink.md

 docs: "DOCS-600"
 ---

-F5 IngressLink is the integration between NGINX Ingress Controller and [F5 BIG-IP Container Ingress Services](https://clouddocs.f5.com/containers/latest/) (CIS) that configures an F5 BIG-IP device as a load balancer for NGINX Ingress Controller pods.
+F5 IngressLink is the integration between NGINX Ingress Controller and [F5 Container Ingress Services](https://clouddocs.f5.com/containers/v2/) (CIS) that configures an F5 BIG-IP device as a load balancer for NGINX Ingress Controller pods.

+## Configuration

-## Install NGINX Ingress Controller with the integration enabled
+### 1. Install the Ingress Controller with the Integration Enabled

-The steps to enable the integration depend on the option chosen to install NGINX Ingress Controller: Using [Manifests]({{< relref "installation/installing-nic/installation-with-manifests" >}}) or using the [Helm chart]({{< relref "installation/installing-nic/installation-with-helm" >}}).
+This step depends on how you install the Ingress Controller: using [Manifests]({{< relref "installation/installing-nic/installation-with-manifests" >}}) or the [Helm chart]({{< relref "installation/installing-nic/installation-with-helm" >}}).

-### Installation using manifests
+#### Manifests Installation

 1. Create a service for the Ingress Controller pods for ports 80 and 443.
 For example: